hehao98/CursorStudy/README.md

 ### Data Management

-- Place your data files in the `data/` directory
+- The `data/` directory contains curated data files
-- Add data files to `.gitignore` if they are not meant to be tracked
+- Add data files to `temp/` if they are not meant to be tracked